abdulsattar0617/zerodha-dashboard/README.md

 - The frontend communicates with the backend API for real-time data retrieval.

-## Live Demo (change_me)
+## Live Demo

-You can access the live version of the application here: [Zerodha-Dashboard Live Demo](https://wanderlust-zr73.onrender.com/)
+You can access the live version of the application here: [Zerodha-Dashboard Live Demo](https://zerodha-dashboard-p.onrender.com)

 ## Project Structure